Les' Copaque Production: History

 The company then produced Puteri, a short-form animated series with 6 episodes tells the story of the adventures of five sisters who is a princesses of Limau.
 The series began to air on TV3 from 20 to 25 November 2014.
 Puteri earned a Grand Prize at the 2015 ASEAN Character Awards.

 Les' Copaque signed a deal with Malaysian satellite TV company, Astro for content sharing, distribution and marketing partnership on 30 October 2018.
 Under the partnership, all of the studio's animated series like Upin & Ipin and Pada Zaman Dahulu made available to both Astro and NJOI subscribers across the TV and online platforms including on-ground events.

 On 18 March 2019, the studio signed a memorandum of understanding (MoU) with the Beijing Animation and Gaming Industry Association (BAGIA) to spearheading a video game and animation partnership.

 In 2020, Les' Copaque's YouTube channel garnered 10 million subscribers and awarded the Diamond Play Button Award, making the company the first YouTube channel in Malaysia to gained the mark.

 Les' Copaque partnered with American online game developer, Streamline Studios in 2023 to create a console game based on the Upin & Ipin franchise, titled Upin & Ipin Universe.
 The company invested RM15 million to developed the game, which is an interactive sandbox game with an open-world concept, and features the voice actors of Upin & Ipin.
 Originally scheduled to be released in September 2024, Upin & Ipin Universe is expected to be released on 17 July 2025 for Nintendo Switch, PlayStation 4, PlayStation 5 and Epic Games.

 The company then came up with Dongeng Sang Kancil, which took 2 years to completed.
 It tells the story about Sang Kancil, an anthropomorphic mousedeer who seeks justice for his mother's death and united with his fellow animals against the Dark Shadow.
 It became the first Malaysian animated film to utilized both 2D special effect and 3D hybrid technics.
 The film was released on 26 December 2024 to commercial success.

+Les' Copaque celebrates its 20th anniversary on 12 December 2025.
+To coincide with their anniversary, the company organised the LCXpo 2025 at the World Trade Centre Kuala Lumpur (WTCKL) from 11 to 14 December.
+At the same time, the company also announced the upcoming Upin & Ipin Theme Park, which was set to opened at the King's Park, Genting Highlands, Pahang.
+The official opening date for the park was yet to be announced.